 Slater should be congratulated for bringing Mabbott to the attention of a wider audience.
 Too many figures such as Mabbott have been lost in the revisionist stampede to replace the “history from below” genre with history from above.

 Mabbott (1622—c.
 1670) was according to Graham Stevenson “the official licenser of the press from 1647 to 1649 and himself a pioneering journalist and publisher of newsbooks during the English Civil War period”.

-Describing the move, Mabbott said "I have laid down my former title of 'Moderate Intelligencer' and do go by another, viz.
-'The Moderate'".
+Describing his time with the Moderate Mabbott said: "I have laid down my former title of 'Moderate Intelligencer' and do go by another, 'The Moderate'".
 The Moderate espoused republican views.
-It gleefully supported the execution of the King and held views that were similar to the Levellers.
+It fully supported the execution of the King and held views that were similar to the Levellers.

 This link to the Levellers has been questioned by Frances Henderson who said “Mabbott's reputation as a Leveller, which rests solely on his alleged editorship of the radical newsbook The Moderate, is open to question.
 It is possible that he contributed to early issues of this newsbook, but there is no evidence that he was responsible for editing it and nothing in his career or conduct to link him directly to the Levellers”.